Combined Majors in Global Public Health (2020 - 2022)

 Undergraduate Experiential Learning in Global Public Health

-UGPH-GU 60 Prerequisites: Health and Society in a Global Context (UGPH-GU 10) and one other core UGPH-GU course.
+UGPH-GU 60 Prerequisites: Health and Society in a Global Context (UGPH-GU 10), Biostatistics for Public Health (UGPH-GU 20), and Epidemiology for Public Health (UGPH-GU 30).
 4 points.

 Requires a minimum of 90 hours of fieldwork.
-Consult the website of the NYU College of Global Public Health (CGPH; publichealth.nyu.edu) for full details and options, including NYU study away versions of the course.
+Consult the website of the NYU College of Global Public Health (publichealth.nyu.edu) for full details and options, including NYU study away versions of the course.

 New electives are added regularly.
-For the most updated list of electives, please visit the CGPH website at publichealth.nyu.edu.
+For the most updated list of electives, please visit the GPH website at publichealth.nyu.edu.

 Behavioral Risk Taking in the Global Context